List of informally named dinosaurs: Podischion

 "Podischion" is an informal genus of hadrosaurid dinosaur known from a skeleton discovered in 1911 on the Red Deer River in Alberta by a crew led by Barnum Brown.
 The remains were tentatively named "Podischion", which was not mentioned in published literature until Dingus & Norell (2010).
 It is possible that the skeleton represents an individual of Hypacrosaurus.

+Q

+Qaikshaheen

+"Qaikshaheen" is an informal genus of titanosaurian dinosaurs from the Late Cretaceous (Maastrichtian) Vitakri Formation of Pakistan described by Malkani (2023) in Scientific Research Publishing, a known predatory publisher.
+The proposed holotype specimen includes fragmentary cervical and dorsal vertebrae, partial pectoral and pelvic girdles, humeri, femora, a tibia, and fibulae.
+Other bones, including several vertebrae, ribs, a humerus, ulnae, metacarpals, metatarsals, a femur, and a partial pelvic girdle, were also referred.
+The intended type species is "Qaikshaheen masoomniazi."

 R

 Ronaldoraptor

-"Ronaldoraptor", also known as the “Mitrata” Oviraptorid, is an undescribed oviraptorid from Mongolia and has been listed as "Oviraptor sp."
+"Ronaldoraptor", also known as the "Mitrata" Oviraptorid, is an undescribed oviraptorid from Mongolia and has been listed as "Oviraptor sp."
 The name was first used by Luis Rey in 2003, in his book A Field Guide to Dinosaurs: The Essential Handbook for Travelers in the Mesozoic, where he drew an illustration, captioning it "Ronaldoraptor".
 "Ronaldoraptor" may have been closely related to Citipati osmolskae.

 Rutellum

 "Rutellum" is the pre-Linnaean name given to a dinosaur specimen from the Late Jurassic (Oxfordian)-aged Coralline Oolite Formation.
 It was a sauropod, possibly a cetiosaurid, which lived in what is now England.
 The specimen (OU 1352), called "Rutellum impicatum", was described in 1699 by Edward Lhuyd alongside specimen OU 1358, what is now believed to be a Megalosaurus tooth crown, and is notable as the earliest named entity that is recognizable as a dinosaur.
 It was based on a tooth collected from Caswell, near Witney, Oxfordshire.

 Because "Rutellum impicatum" was named before 1758 (the official starting date for zoological nomenclature according to the ICZN), it is not considered a part of modern biological nomenclature.